puppetlabs/puppetdb/documentation/api/query/v2/query.markdown

 > **Note:** The v2 API is deprecated.
 We recommend that you use the v3 API instead.

-> **Note:** The v2 API is deprecated.
-It is recommended that you use the v3 API instead.

 ## API URLs

 The first component of an API URL is the API version, written as `v2`, `v3`, etc. This page describes version 2 of the API, so every URL will begin with `/v2`.
 After the version, URLs are organized into a number of **endpoints.**